7 Amazing Tricks for Blue by ADT

-The website looks and works exactly like the app, so if for some reason you don’t have your phone on you or you’re at work and cannot utilize your phone, you can use their web portal to stay connected to your home security system.
+The website looks and works exactly like the app, so if for some reason you don’t have your phone on you or you’re at work and cannot utilize your phone, you can use the web portal to stay connected to your home security system.

-I recommend that you customize your sensors by naming them.
+We recommend that you customize your sensors by naming them.
 When your sensors arrive, they have generic names automatically assigned to them.
 This can get quite confusing when you start trying to automate things.

 By default, your security system is preloaded with basic notifications like these:

 - Power loss